 San Antonio is located right at the southern edge of the Texas Hill Country.
-It's location makes it a wonderful destination for outdoor activities.
+Its location makes it a wonderful destination for outdoor activities.
 Within the city limits, there are a variety of outdoor recreation opportunities, including golfing, fishing, boating, jogging, and hiking.

 Take an Underground Hike

-Fish and Boat on Lake Braunig
+Fishing and Boating on Lake Braunig

 Hang Out at Lake Calaveras

 Located just outside of San Antonio, Lake Calaveras has become a favorite destination for fishing and water sport enthusiasts.
 The lake also boasts plenty of shoreside amenities such as picnic and camping areas, as well as a fishing pier—everything you need for a great 'day at the lake.'

 Open to the public in various forms since 1932; Cascade Caverns is a natural cavern just outside Boerne in the Texas Hill County.
 In 1984, a Texas Historical Marker was dedicated to Cascade Caverns, as one of Texas' top natural attractions.

 Today, the cavern is open for tours daily and offers onsite campsites for tents, RVs, and travel trailers.
 The campground offers a children's play area, indoor workout facility, nature trails, barbecue areas, recreation room, and a convenience store

 The very spot where "floating the Guad" was invented, New Braunfels offers excellent access to Texas' famed Guadalupe River.
 Float tubing, kayaking, swimming, and fishing are just a few of the recreational opportunities available on this stretch of the Guadalupe.
 Although not technically in San Antonio, New Braunfels is a short 30-minute drive away.